Bi-orthogonal Polynomial Sequences and the Asymmetric Simple Exclusion Process: Introduction

 \section{Introduction}

-The two parameter Simple Asymmetric Exclusion Process (also known as the TASEP) is a stochastic process defined by particles hopping along a line of $L$ sites -- see \figref{fig:hop}.
-Particles hop on to the line on the left with probability $\alpha$, off at the right with probability $\beta$ and they hop to neighbouring sites to the right with unit probability with the constraint that only one particle can occupy a site.
+The Asymmetric Simple Exclusion Process (ASEP) is a continuous time Markov process defined by particles hopping along a line of $L$ sites -- see \figref{fig:hop}.
+Particles hop on to the line on the left with rate $\alpha$, off at the right with rate $\beta$ and they hop to neighbouring sites to the left with rate $q$ and rate one to the right with the constraint that only one particle can occupy a site.

 The problem of computing the stationary probability distribution was solved by Derrida et.\ al.\ \cite{derrida97} with the introduction of the matrix product Ansatz (see below) which provides an algebraic method of computing the stationary distribution.
 A recent review of the Asymmetric Exclusion Process may be found in Blythe and Evans \cite{Blythe:2007uq}.